Guidjy/Benkyou-Tracker/README.md

 # Benkyou-Tracker
-An online activity and progress tracking tool for japanese language learners
+An online immersion and progress tracking tool for japanese language learners